datacarpentry/rr-literate-programming/litprog-02-lesson.md

 # Literate programming

 ## Pre-requisites
-- Familarity with RStudio enviroment
+- Familiarity with RStudio enviroment
 - Knowledge of markdown and Rmarkdown syntax

 ## Learning Objectives